theakshaymore/react-ben/Readme.md

 # ⚛️ React-Ben — A Curious Lab for React Developers (mostly for myself!)

 **React-Ben** is my personal React playground — a mix of notes, snippets, experiments, and lessons learned while building stuff in React.
-It’s basically a living notebook where ideas evolve, patterns break, and the occasional “aha!” moment gets written down.

 ---

 ## 💡 Why “Ben”?

 The name comes from **Ben Awad**, a YouTuber whose React videos I used to binge while learning.
-There’s no deep meaning behind it — just a nod to where it all started.

 ---